award

 • Pain and suffering: this refers to the damages that are harder to calculate and are based on the severity and extent of the injuries.

-• Punitive damages: these damages are based on the negligence of the owner or operator.
+• Punitive damages: These damages are based on the negligence of the owner or operator.